phantombuster/legacy-docs/agent_module.rst

     buster.saveText(text, saveAs, mime, callback)

-Saves a string to a file on your persistent storage.
+Saves a string to a file in your persistent storage.

 This method is asynchronous and returns nothing.
 Use the callback to know when it has finished.